-- 1. Students who attend classes regularly tend to earn higher grades and have higher passing rates in courses.
-Attendance will be taken every class.
-You are granted a maximum of three absences before absenteeism affects your grade.
+- 1. Class attendance contributes significantly to academic success.
+Students who attend classes regularly tend to earn higher grades and have higher passing rates in courses.
+Attendance will be taken at the beginning of every class.
+You are granted a maximum of three absences during the course of the semester before absenteeism affects your grade.
 If you accumulate more than seven absences (excused and unexcused), you will automatically fail the course. - 2.
 It is your responsibility to contact me regarding your absences.
-If you disappear-if you miss class for three or four sessions in a row-it is not my responsibility to find you. - 3.
+If you disappear-if you miss class for three or four sessions in a row, or more-it is not my responsibility to find you. - 3.
 If you send me an e-mail, I will respond within 24 or 48 hours.
 If I have not responded in that time, I have not received your posting.
 Please e-mail me again. - 4.
 Please come to class on time.
 Do not leave in the middle of class; it is distracting and disrespectful.
 Do not schedule appointments (medical, advising, etc) during class time. - 5.
 Please turn off cell phones and other electronic devices during class. - 6.
 Should you need assistance during a time of difficulty or crisis, please contact Tom Sloane, Associate Dean, in the Office of Student Life in E. Moore Hall, 304-293-5611.